-ATTENDEE FEEDBACK from September 2018:
+ATTENDEE FEEDBACK from the 2018 gathering:

 “I’ve been going to TED for 14 years and this is the best conference I’ve ever been to.
 Amazing aggregation of people.
 No one here that I wouldn’t be delighted to sit next to on a very long flight and that’s a rare statement.”